Kearlay/research/README.md

 This repository contains groups of scripts written as a part of EEG classification research for the state-of-the-art deep learning application.

-## Columbia Data Science Institute (DSI) Conference
+### Columbia Data Science Institute (DSI) Conference
-### This is a seperate project.
+ This is a seperate project.
 Our lab is planning finalize the paper soon.
-Its source code will be updated after the paper is published.
+Its source code will be updated after the paper is published.<br>
 ![Poster](https://github.com/Kearlay/research/blob/master/conference0928.png?raw=true)

 Overview